Roads / Traffic

 The most important part of any ride.
 Fortunately Orange has some excellent options for coffee and food, including the following cyclist favourites:

-- Byng Street Local Store (7 days) – a local institution.
-Plenty of seating including big tables inside and stools around the verandah if you want to keep an eye on your $15k Cervelo…
+Byng Street Local Store (7 days) – a local institution.
+Plenty of seating including big tables inside and stools around the verandah if you want to keep an eye on your bike.

-- Mad Hatter (7 days) – great little café operating from a shipping container in Lords Place.
+Mad Hatter (7 days) – great little café operating from a shipping container on the street at 147 Lords Place.
 Outdoor only.
 Good coffee, snacks, egg and bacon rolls and burgers.
 A Sunday coffee ride regular.

-- Larder & Home, Lucknow (7 days) – part of the Byng Street Group.
-Perfect for large groups with large outdoor tables and lawn, woodfired pizzas for lunch on weekends and some beautiful homewares as well.
+Larder & Home Lucknow (7 days) – part of the Byng Street Group.
+Perfect for large groups with big outdoor tables and lawn.
+Woodfired pizzas for lunch on weekends and some beautiful homewares as well.
 Another Sunday regular.

-- Providore, Millthorpe (7 days) – a Sunday coffee ride institution.
+Providore Millthorpe (7 days) – a Sunday coffee ride institution.
 Good coffee and food.
 Casual seating outside with a small courtyard.
-Good sized gutters across the road for soaking up winter sunshine.
+Good sized bluestone gutters across the road for soaking up winter sunshine.

 Bike Shops / Mechanics

-- Ron Boulton – located on Lords Place.
-Shop, repairs and servicing.
-Brands include Scott
+Ron Boulton – located on Lords Place.
+Old school shop with bike sales, repairs and servicing.
+Brands include Scott and Malvern Star.